 You have full control over your selfie.
 You can change and delete it and restrict others from using your selfie in two-person Cameos in your Snapchat settings.

 Games are a fun way to hang out with your friends on Snapchat.
 You’ll be able to see your friends in a game when you're playing in a Chat with them, and they will be able to see you, too.
 You can invite them to play games with you and enable your microphone so you can talk while you play.
 Depending on the game, your display name may be visible to other players, both friends and non-friends, when you play.
 Your friends will also be able to see your score on leaderboards, unless you hide your score in Games settings.

 Minis are a set of experiences in Snapchat.
 Whether it’s planning a movie night, making a deck of flashcards or coordinating which artists to see at a music festival, Minis can bring friends together for just about anything.
 You’ll be able to see your friends in a Mini while you’re in a Chat with them, and they will be able to see you, too.
 You can invite them to use a Mini.
 You choose which Mini you want to open and use within Snapchat.

 No two people are the same, so the app can tailor your Snapchat experience especially for you!

 We also try to personalise the content you see by using what we call “Content Interest Tags”.
 These tags are guesses about the content that you may be interested in based on activity, like things you search for, Stories you view, popular users you subscribe to and types of locations you visit.
-So if you watch a lot of Stories about football, we may create “sports” and “football” Content Interest Tags, so we can show you more Snaps about football.
+So if you watch a lot of Stories about basketball, we may create “sports” and “basketball” Content Interest Tags, so we can show you more Snaps about basketball.
 You can reset Content Interest Tags at any time in Snapchat settings!